-- At the last inspection we found that the provider did not have a clear policy to define eligibility for treatment and was prescribing to patients with a body mass index below the minimum advised in national standards.
-At this inspection we found that the provider assessed needs and delivered care in line with relevant standards and prescribed weight loss medicines as part of a weight loss programme to patients who met defined criteria. - Patients' immediate and ongoing needs were fully assessed.
+- The service assessed needs and delivered care in line with relevant standards and prescribed weight loss medicines as part of a weight loss programme to patients who met defined criteria. - Patients' immediate and ongoing needs were fully assessed.
 Where appropriate this included their clinical needs and their mental and physical wellbeing.
-Some patients were reluctant to be weighed at every visit, but the doctor ensured that their weight was recorded on a regular basis and waist circumference was also recorded when appropriate.
+Some patients were reluctant to be weighed at every visit but the doctor ensured that their weight was recorded on a regular basis, and waist circumference was also recorded when appropriate.
 For some patients an initial weight loss target was agreed rather than a final target. - We saw no evidence of discrimination when making care and treatment decisions. - A clear protocol was in place to deal with repeat patients.
-For example, when patients were unable to visit regularly during COVID-19 restrictions, medicines were only supplied when the doctor had sufficient up to date information to ensure it was safe to prescribe.
+For example when patients were unable to visit regularly during COVID-19 restrictions, medicines were only supplied when the doctor had sufficient up to date information to ensure it was safe to prescribe.